Introducing Your Fundraising Day 2017 Management Team

 Jennifer Di Santo

-Marketing & Communications Officer, Toronto General & Western Hospital Foundation
+Associate Director, Marketing & Communications, Toronto General & Western Hospital Foundation

 Jennifer Di Santo is an award-winning marketing and communications professional focused on building brand awareness, changing behaviour and getting people to transact.
 For nearly a decade, she has built and executed integrated programs for a range of organizations in both the private and public sectors, including financial services, education, public transit, health care and the arts.